yet-another-graphics-engine/YaGE/README.md

 #### Build with Microsoft Visual Studio

-Because C++ 11 is used in the project, make sure that you have installed install Visual Studio 2012 or later.
+Because variadic macros are used in the project, make sure that you have installed install Visual Studio 2005 or later.
+(Express version of Visual C++ is also OK.)

 Install [CMake](http://www.cmake.org/download/) (Win32 Installer) and [GTK+ 3](http://www.gtk.org/download/win32.php) (All-in-one bundles), add the `bin` directory of CMake and GTK+ 3 into `PATH` environment variable.